 *This post contains affiliate links.

-Have a kid that struggles with behavior issues?
+Have a child that gets easily bored?
+Is anxious?
+Is destructive?
+Struggles with behavior issues?
 Routine, routine, routine.
 I promise it makes all the difference.
-Kids like structure and predictability.
-They like knowing what the rules and boundaries are, even if they try to break them.
+Kids need structure and predictability.
+They like knowing what’s coming up next, and feel security in the repetition.

 I have trained my kids to do chores since they could walk.
 The little ones love to help unload the dryer and stand on a stool to load the washing machine.
 Don’t leave anyone out!
 This will pay off big time as they get older because it will be expected.

-Agreeing to nagging requests to go somewhere will seem like a way to calm the crazy–until you pay the bills.
+Agreeing to go somewhere will seem like a way to calm the crazy–until you pay the bills.
 Make a plan for your outings ahead of time so that you can take advantage of free or cheap things to do.
 Get creative or use these ideas:

 - Movie Monday